ZeldaHub3/LKM-Rootkit/README.md

 ls -la /tmp/test-lkm-rootkit
 ```

-But `ls` is only an example.
+NOTE :  `ls` is only an example.
 The important part is the **directory-entry data returned to userspace**, not the specific command used to display it.

 The investigation asked: